patricklam/plam.new-webpage/content/post/20200309-second-month-in-wellington.md

 infrastructure to download, run, test, and run tools on benchmarks within a Vagrant VM.
 There's some shell scripting and some Python involved here.
-I keep on hosing my laptop with Virtualboxes taking up all the RAM and having slow disk I/O. Sometimes (when I remember) I ssh to a Waterloo computer and do compute there.
+I keep on hosing my laptop with Virtualboxes taking up all the RAM.
+Sometimes (when I remember) I ssh to a Waterloo computer and do compute there.
 We have the first results from our approach, which is great.

+VirtualBox disk I/O feels super slow.
 Writing this post was a good way to get me to look up why Virtualbox is actually slow.
 Perhaps this: <a href="https://www.electricmonk.nl/log/2016/03/14/terrible-virtualbox-disk-performance/">Terrible Virtualbox disk performance</a>.